2015 Hours and Tour Information

 Hours and openings may vary around major holidays.
 Check this site for details as holidays approach.

-Museum Galleries—The galleries are open year-round.
+Museum Galleries—The galleries are open year-round, no reservation necessary.
 Admission is free.
-Lectures are available by reservation; fees vary.
+The gallery exhibitions are self-guided, but lectures/guided tours are available by reservation; fees vary.
 The gallery hours are as follows:

 - Spring, Fall, and Winter: Monday – Saturday, 10 a.m. to 4 p.m.

 - Summer (mid-May – mid-August): Monday – Saturday, 10 a.m. to 5 p.m.; Sunday, 1 to 5 p.m.

 Farm Museum—The Blue Ridge Farm Museum is open seasonally.
 See details below.
 Admission is charged, and prices vary by program, tour type, and hands-on activities.
 Call for details.